Tinkerforge/doc/source/Hardware/Bricks/DC_Brick.rst

-To test your DC Brick you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For an installation guide click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
+To test your DC Brick you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
-The former is a bridge between the Bricks/Bricklets and the programming language API bindings (you need this in any case if you want to use the Bricks/Bricklets).
+The former is a bridge between the Bricks/Bricklets and the programming language API bindings.
 The latter is only for testing purposes.

-Connect an DC brushed Motor to the Brick and a appropiate power supply (see :ref:`here <dc_brick_connectivity>`).
-Your assembly should look like below.
+Connect a DC brushed Motor to the Brick and a suitable power supply.
+Your setup should look as shown below.

 .. image:: /Images/Bricks/brick_dc_motor_setup_600.jpg
    :scale: 100 %